ethosdev/ethosdev.github.io/_posts/2020-05-04-free-staking-on-ethereum.md

 You'll want to know about free staking, but more important is doing it with Distributed Validator Technology (DVT) to help maintain network security.

-But first, by reporting some facts it can be perceived that there's businesses the author biases.
-In truth, there's little bias and don't shoot the messenger :)  The author's bias is for the ecosystem which thrives with all the entities in it, and thrives even better when you, the customer, does well.

 ## **Secret #3: You should demand free staking**

 You need to know that free staking is possible.